mwilzin/KarolAlphabet/README.md

 # KarolAlphabet
 This happens, when somebody has boredom. xD
-You have to install the Programm Robot Karol from this links: https://www.mebis.bayern.de/infoportal/empfehlung/robot-karol/ Have fun and maybe there'll be mor of these programms ;-)
+You have to install the Programm Robot Karol from this links: https://www.mebis.bayern.de/infoportal/empfehlung/robot-karol/ For the world, you have to create for each line a hight of 8.
+Have fun and maybe there'll be mor of these programms ;-)